rusini/manool/tutorial/lesson-4.md

     Indigo
     Violet

 You can apply the operation `Size` to any iterable composite value to obtain the number of elements in the argument.
+Actually, you always iterate over elements of a _view_ (some composite values are views onto themselves).

 <aside markdown="1">

-Actually, you always iterate over elements of a _view_.
-One such kind of view is the range (of integral values):
+One kind of view, which is not a full-blown composite data type, is the range (of integral values):

     {{extern "manool.org.18/std/0.5/all"} in: for { E = Range[7] } do Out.WriteLine[E]}